shashank-sharma/100-days-of-code/log.md

 ### Day 26: January 28, 2017

 Fixed bugs in fabot program.
 After few days I noticed that facebook site div class kept on changing.
 So I changed some variables to make it work.
 Now its working fine.

+### Day 27: January 29, 2017

+Solved some competitive questions in hackerearth.